ZerBea/hcxtools/README.md

 wlanhcx2john  converts hccapx to john

-wlanhcxinfo   shows detailed info from hccapxfile
+wlanhcxinfo   shows detailed info from content of hccapxfile

 Compile